theo-armour/2020/sandbox/us-county-votes/README.md

 ### 2020-12-11

-The chart you are looking at is one of the most complex charts you have ever viewed.
+The chart you are looking at may be one of the most complex charts you have ever viewed.

 This chart is not for the faint-hearted.